Vikrant Massey: Personal life

 Some reports mention that Massey and actress Sheetal Thakur began dating in 2015, but became closer while working on the series Broken But Beautiful (2018).
 Other reports mention that Massey and Thakur met on the sets of the series and began dating.
 Massey and Thakur got engaged in November 2019, and registered their marriage on 14 February 2022.
-On 18 February 2022, Massey married Thakur, in a traditional ceremony in Himachal Pradesh.
+On 18 February 2022, Massey married Thakur, in a traditional Himachali Hindu ceremony in her ancestoral home in Shahtalai, Bilaspur district in Himachal Pradesh.
 They have one child, a son born on 7 February 2024.

 Artistry and media image

 Dipti Nagpaul D'Souza of The Indian Express stated that Massey has always played "likeable roles" in television soaps.
 Asianet News termed him "one of the finest actors" of his generation and added, "Throughout his prolific career, he has consistently chosen unconventional roles that have left a lasting impression on audiences."
 Film Companion noted, "Vikrant has been consistently prolific and made a mark with every performance, regardless of the scope, nature or length of a role."
 Priyanka Roy from The Telegraph said, "Vikrant, who's had success across mediums, is that rare breed who doesn't shun the relatively smaller parts even when he's now transitioned to lead roles."